allthingslinux/tux/DEVELOPER.md

 The project includes a hot-reloading utility (`tux/utils/hot_reload.py`).

-When the bot is running locally via `poetry run tux --dev bot start`, this utility watches for changes in the `tux/cogs/` directory and attempts to automatically reload modified or affected cogs without requiring a full bot restart.
+When the bot is running locally via `poetry run tux --dev start`, this utility watches for changes in the `tux/cogs/` directory and attempts to automatically reload modified or affected cogs without requiring a full bot restart.

 This significantly speeds up development for cog-related changes.
 Note that changes outside the `tux/cogs/` directory (e.g., utility files, core bot logic) may still require a manual restart (`Ctrl+C` and run the start command again).